 Methods of Selection

-1. Resume screening
+1. Resume screenings

 Related: Reviewing Resumes 101: How to Select the Best Candidates

-2. Phone screening
+2. Phone screenings

 Related: How to Conduct a Phone Interview

-3. Interview
+3. Interviews

 Related: How to Conduct a Group Interview

 There are some jobs where it’s difficult to assess a candidate’s abilities based on an interview alone.
 These positions call for a skills assessment, which tests candidates’ technical capabilities.
 In addition to giving you an objective comparison of different candidates (i.e., a score on a scale of 1 to 100), skills assessments can help eliminate bias and encourage candidates from nontraditional backgrounds.
+According to Criteria Corp, companies using skills assessments see a 24% improvement in hiring success.

 Related: Should You Use Personality Tests For Hiring?